ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 -------------------------------------

 With the dependency injection pattern objects loose the responsibility of assembling the dependencies.
-The ``Dependency Injector`` absorbs that responsibilities.
+The ``Dependency Injector`` absorbs that responsibility.

 ``Dependency Injector`` helps to assemble and inject the dependencies.